waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    It is an error to specify tuples for both *times* and *ns*.

-   Whether a directory can be given for *path* depends on whether the operating system implements directories as files (for example, Windows does not).
    Note that the exact times you set here may not be returned by a subsequent :func:`~os.stat` call, depending on the resolution with which your operating system records access and modification times; see :func:`~os.stat`.
 The best way to preserve exact times is to use the *st_atime_ns* and *st_mtime_ns* fields from the :func:`os.stat` result object with the *ns* parameter to `utime`.

    This function can support :ref:`specifying a file descriptor <path_fd>`, :ref:`paths relative to directory descriptors <dir_fd>` and :ref:`not following symlinks <follow_symlinks>`.

+   .. audit-event:: os.utime path,times,ns,dir_fd os.utime

    .. versionadded:: 3.3
-      Added support for specifying an open file descriptor for *path*, and the *dir_fd*, *follow_symlinks*, and *ns* parameters.
+      Added support for specifying *path* as an open file descriptor, and the *dir_fd*, *follow_symlinks*, and *ns* parameters.

    .. versionchanged:: 3.6